lukrycyfa/micro_finance_lender/README.md

 sui client active-address
 ```

-- You can switch to the other genrated address by running this command:
+- You can switch to the address you will be using to publish by running this command:
 ```bash
 sui client switch --address <ADDRESS>
 ```